 Structural Rules in Natural Deduction with Alternatives

-Structural Rules in Natural Deduction with Alternatives, to appear in the Bulletin of the Section of Logic
+Structural Rules in Natural Deduction with Alternatives, Bulletin of the Section of Logic, pp. 35 (2023), Early View.

 Natural deduction with alternatives extends Gentzen–Prawitz-style natural deduction with a single structural addition: negatively signed assumptions, called alternatives.
 It is a mildly bilateralist, single-conclusion natural deduction proof system in which the connective rules are unmodified from the usual Prawitz introduction and elimination rules–the extension is purely structural.
 This framework is general: it can be used for (1) classical logic, (2) relevant logic without distribution, (3) affine logic, and (4) linear logic, keeping the connective rules fixed, and varying purely structural rules.